 Bressay Heritage Centre opened in 1996 and is owned and operated by Bressay History Group.
 Annual summer exhibitions provide visitors with the opportunity to dip into many aspects of Bressay’s past.
 The Centre houses an extensive archive of material relating to the island’s history through photographs, maps, genealogy, etc.

-The Bressay History Group is part of the network of Shetland Information Points and their custodian can provide detailed local information, directions and suggestions, such as popular walks.
+The Bressay History Group is part of the network of Tourist Information Points and their custodian can provide detailed local information, directions and suggestions, such as popular walks.

 Come and see how we use 3D images in our displays.